tystr/TystrAwsBundle/README.md

     secret_access_key: YOUR_AWS_SECRET_ACCESS_KEY
     region: us-east-1 # You must set a default region to be passed to the aws clients
 ```
+See the full default configuration in the [Configuration Reference](Resources/doc/configuration-reference.md) section of the docs.

 Usage
 -----